CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 You can choose multiple versions of Minecraft bedrock to play (mostly x86_64 versions) (32 bit is not supported) New versions to use coming soon!

+If the file crashes when trying to open it use the start.cmd file instead.

 To use this make sure python 3.9 (ore the latest on the website) and above is installed: https://python.org